slegaitis/punkAPI/README.md

-Glofox Test by T Slegaitis
+Simple PunkAPI app by T Slegaitis

+Built with React and Redux

 To run:
 1) Clone / Fork repo